Your browser is unsupported

 The Sustainability Internship Program (SIP) is a multi-year program that starts with a for-credit (US/PUBH 390) spring course.
 SIP offers an internship placement at a UIC department or affiliated organization, weekly seminars, and field outings that cover a range of educational and skill building topics, leadership development and project management experience.

-• What are the Seminars?
+• What are the seminars?

 Seminar topics include environmental, cultural, and energy sustainability issues, institutional challenges and change management, campus structure and administration, campus sustainability programs, and job readiness.

-• Intern Expectations
+• Intern expectations

 Interns are expected to develop a work plan and project goals, meet regularly with an experienced mentor, share experiences with other SIP interns, attend weekly seminars and outings, and present their project results at a virtual poster presentation.